AnthonyMarche/The-Court-Side/README.md

 1. Clone this project.
 2. Run `composer install`.
 3. Run `yarn install`.

-4. Run `yarn encore dev` to build assets.
+#### Modify the .env file

+1. Create an .env.local file.
+2. Add your credentials
+   on `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7&charset=utf8mb4"`.

+### Create and Get the database

+1. php bin/console doctrine:database:create.
+2. php bin/console doctrine:migrations:migrate.

 #### Generate the fixtures and videos

 1. php bin/console doctrine:fixtures:load.
-2. Our fixtures, operates with the videos uploaded [here](https://drive.google.com/drive/folders/1nupHgasIGT-MW0Z0LsW0dQ4ZdwnUYoyd?usp=share_link).
-   You have to download the videos and move them to the directory `assets/fixtures_videos`.
+2. Our fixtures, operates with the videos uploaded [here](https://drive.google.com/drive/folders/1nupHgasIGT-MW0Z0LsW0dQ4ZdwnUYoyd?usp=share_link). <br /> You have to download the videos and move them to the directory `assets/fixtures_videos`.

 ### Working

 1. Run `symfony server:start` to launch your local php web server.
-2. Run `yarn run dev --watch` to launch your local server for assets (or `yarn dev-server` do the same with Hot Module Reload activated).
+2. Run `yarn dev-server` to launch your local server for assets and `yarn build` for the deployment.

-### Modify the .env file
-1. Create an .env.local file.
-2. Add your credentials on `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7&charset=utf8mb4"`.

-### Mail Testing
+### Mail Verification

 1. In your .env.local file modify the `# MAILER_DSN=null://null` with the email delivery platform of your choice.
    After register, you will be sent a confirmation email.

-### Create and Get the database
-1. php bin/console doctrine:database:create.
-2. php bin/console doctrine:make:migration.
-3. php bin/console doctrine:migrations:migrate.
+When forgetting a password, you will be notified to create a new one.
+And also, if you decide to subscribe to our newsletter, you will be alerted.

 ### Windows Users